 True artisans embody their craft, steeped in the history, essence, and values of their work.
 John Lewis is barbecue — Texas barbecue — and he is bringing his craft to the Lowcountry when Lewis Barbecue opens this Fall in Charleston.

-Lewis is Texas born and raised, growing up in El Paso and spending much of his adulthood in Austin.
+John Lewis is Texas born and raised, growing up in El Paso and spending much of his adulthood in Austin.
 He helped Aaron Franklin, a recent James Beard “Best Chef” award winner and PBS/YouTube star, start Franklin Barbecue.
 He is part owner and pitmaster of La Barbecue in Austin.
 In short, he is Texas-tanned, more than skin deep.

 So why Charleston?